KTC96/StackPortfolio/README.md

 ###  Site objective

-While Developers can use a site such as LinkedIn to add projects, the architecture is set to to serve the needs of a number of different job functions.
+While Developers can use a site such as LinkedIn to add projects, the architecture is set to serve the needs of a number of different job functions.
 Due to the fact that the site us not focused on Developers, the project showcase lacks many features that Developers need.
 Recruiters who are searching for Developers for role lack the evidence that a Developer has the skills for which they are searching.
 In many cases, a skill might be added to a professional profile just because someone has heard or watched a video about it.

 Stackportfol.io allows Developers to showcase their projects, which then allows Recruiters to find Developers who have proven skills for their job postings.
 It's a win-win for both parties.